 In last week’s post, I hinted that things on the cruise didn’t always go according to plan, and that much is true.
 The original itinerary was for us to sail all the way from Budapest to Amsterdam along the Danube, Main and Rhine rivers (linked as one waterway by the Rhine-Main-Danube Canal) in the same boat, but low water levels forced us to scuttle that idea west of Vienna.
-Just after our bike ride and lunch in the Wachau Valley, we abandoned the "Scenic Pearl,” swapped our boat for buses, and rode up the autobahn all the way to higher water in Regensburg (bypassing the Danube ports of Linz and Passau in the process).
+Just after a long bike ride and lunch in the Wachau Valley, we abandoned the "Scenic Pearl,” swapped our boat for a couple of buses, and rode up the autobahn all the way to higher water in Regensburg (bypassing the Danube ports of Linz and Passau in the process).

 Riverboats are built to fairly exacting height and width specifications to maximize cabin and deck space.
 That means, in practice, that cruises are highly susceptible to water levels.
 If the water’s too high, the boats will scrape the bridges overhead.
 If the water’s too low – such as for our cruise – they’ll scrape the rocks on the bottom.

 Anyone living in Central Europe knows that this year has been uncommonly dry.
 Since April -- at least in the places I’ve travelled to -- there have only been a handful of rainy days.
-I’ve never seen the rivers so low.
+I'd never seen the rivers so low.

 The good news is that the swap was handled as painlessly as possible.
 In what turned out to be a dress rehearsal for disembarkation day, we packed our bags, tagged them by cabin number, left them by the door, and took off for the day.
 Later that evening, when we arrived at our new ship – the "Scenic Jade” – in Regensburg, our bags were waiting for us in our new cabins.
 (The only thing the butlers didn’t do is re-hang our shirts).
 From Regensburg, we were able to finish the cruise to Amsterdam without interruption.